 Jul 2017 - VBoard

 How do you type in VR?
 You transport your keyboard and hands there.
-The VBoard was a quick exploration into seeing what it would take to bring the traditional keyboard into VR using an a Leap Motion and Vive Tracker mounted on the physical keyboard and recreating an exact replica 3D model of the keyboard.
+The VBoard was a quick exploration into seeing what it would take to bring the traditional keyboard into VR using a custom 3D printed mount, a Leap Motion and Vive Tracker all mounted on the physical keyboard and recreating an exact replica 3D model of the keyboard.

 Mar 2017 - Epic

 Epics are a bit like Snapchat and Instagram stories except they're permanent and you can have multiple.
 Epic was an iOS app I built over three months on top of Parse.

 Upload a file.
 Share its link.
 Once accessed, it's gone.

 Aug 2014 - BlindWrite

 BlindWrite has a few hundred daily active users.
 It's a writing tool to help jumpstart writing by blurring what you type as you write so you can get your ideas out without self-editing them.

 2014 - Wishy

 Pitch deck for Wishy, a crowdfunded universal wish list that can be used as a gift card.